Poisoning and exposure to toxins

 - Open your pet's airway by gently grasping its tongue and pulling it forward (out of the mouth) until it is flat.
 Check the animal's throat to see if there are any foreign objects blocking the airway (see the section above on Choking)

 - Perform rescue breathing by closing your pet's mouth (hold it closed with your hand) and breathing with your mouth directly into its nose until you see the animal's chest expand.
 Once the chest expands, continue the rescue breathing once every 4 or 5 seconds.

 What to do if your pet has no heartbeat

-Do not begin chest compressions until you've secured an airway and started rescue breathing (see the section above, What to do if your pet is not breathing).
+Do not begin chest compressions until you've secured an airway and started rescue breathing.

 - Gently lay your pet on its right side on a firm surface.
 The heart is located in the lower half of the chest on the left side, just behind the elbow of the front left leg.
 Place one hand underneath the pet's chest for support and place the other hand over the heart.